Euclidae/Web-Raycasting-Engine/README.md

 ## Implementation Notes

-This web implementation is based on concepts from **[Raycaster-RS](https://github.com/Euclidae/raycaster-rs)**, a Rust-based desktop raycasting engine that I implemented independently.
-The core algorithms and mathematical foundations remain consistent between both implementations, with this version adapted specifically for web browsers using p5.js for graphics handling.
+This web implementation is the base for concepts n **[Raycaster-RS](https://github.com/Euclidae/raycaster-rs)**, a Rust-based desktop raycasting engine that I implemented independently.
 The Rust version serves as a desktop application, while this JavaScript implementation brings the same raycasting technology to the web with an accessible, browser-based interface.

 ## 🛠Installation & Setup